seapagan/github-changelog-md/docs/usage.md

 !!! tip

-    This list of ignored labels will be customizable in future versions.
+    This list of ignored labels will be customizable in future versions using a combination of `extend_ignored_labels` and `ignored_labels`.
+There will probably also be an `allowed_labels` option, so you can specify which of the default ignored labels you want to include in the changelog.

 ## Configuration File